National Assembly · Afternoon Sitting

 Hon.
 Kamuren, what is out of order?
 Can you give him the microphone?

-Hon.
-Charles Kamuren (Baringo South, UDA)
+Charles Kamuren

 Thank you, Hon.
 Speaker.
 I think it is in order when you are accused, you are given a chance to defend yourself.
 Hon.
 Speaker, being the chair and vice-chair, it is good to be heard because we have been present, but nationally, it appears as if we have not been present.